P-Christian/P-Christian/README.md

 - :grin: I’m interested in learning new things.
 - :smile: I want to try everything before I decided to focus on one path.
-- 🎯 Hobbies: Learning, reading manga and watching anime.
+- 🎯 Hobbies: Learning, reading and watching anime.

 # Languages & Dev Tools
 - HTML & CSS